Key Ideas

 While having the right clothes ready is important, you should know what to wear to keep yourself warm when you don't have heat.
 To prevent frostbite, you will want to protect your extremities:

-- Hands: Because your fingers are farther from your chest, they get cold easier.
+- Hands: Because your fingers are farther from your chest, they get colder more easily.
 Mittens are great because they are looser and allow your fingers to share body heat.
 If your fingers get too cold in mittens, you can layer them with gloves underneath to keep them more insulated.

 - Feet: Like your hands, your feet also need extra protection.
-Thick wool socks are great ways to keep your feet warm when without heat.
-Boots can keep them further safe from cold and protect them from any moisture.
+Thick wool socks are a great way to keep your feet warm when without heat.
+Boots can keep them further safe from the cold and protect them from any moisture.

 - Ears: Body heat can escape through your ears and their vulnerability to frostbite makes them essential protection when without power.
 Choose something that keeps your ears close to your head and covered.
 Many people opt for hats because they thoroughly insulate the entire head.
 However, you can also use ear muffs and headbands if they provide enough coverage.